The nation’s Catholic HBCU is getting a journalistic boost—or two.

 Malmgren explained that one reason programs like the XISP are needed is the lack of diversity among investigative reporters in the US, a fact she says has concerned organizations such as the American Society of News Editors for some time now.
 And the issue is not limited to this one subset of the field.

-“Newsrooms are really badly overrepresented for White male reports,” she said, noting that as of last year, no major news media outlet in America reflected the ethnic diversity of its community.
+“Newsrooms are really badly overrepresented for White male reporters,” she said, noting that as of last year, no major news media outlet in America reflected the ethnic diversity of its community.

 As such, students in the XISP are being given the tools to become the minority journalists of the future, and the additional benefits of the NBCU Academy may lead to an increased interest in journalism at a university whose student media has largely been shut down since the onset of the COVID-19 pandemic.